-MINIMUM BEST MANAGEMENT PRACTICES Pollution Prevention/Good Housekeeping
+MINIMUM BEST MANAGEMENT PRACTICES

+Pollution Prevention/Good Housekeeping

-- Use dry cleaning methods instead of water - Clean equipment (floor mats, grease filters, grills, garbage cans, etc.) indoors or in a covered outdoor wash area that is plumbed to the sanitary sewer or in an area that will contain the wash water. - Recycle and/or properly dispose of grease and oil. - Block the storm drain when hosing or steam/pressure washing outside dumpster areas, sidewalks, and common areas.
+- Use dry cleaning methods instead of water - Clean equipment (floor mats, grease filters, grills, garbage cans, etc.) indoors or in a covered outdoor wash area that is plumbed to the sanitary sewer or in an area that will contain the wash water (Refer to fact sheet IC24 Wastewater Disposal for guidance on appropriate methods for disposal of wash water to the sanitary sewer). - Recycle and/or properly dispose of grease and oil. - Block the storm drain when hosing or steam/pressure washing outside dumpster areas, sidewalks, and common areas.